manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 19. On the **Add Indicators** page, the indicator that you just created should be displayed.
 Select **Next**.

 20. On the **Review Payload** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change, or select **Back** to enter any of the information in the Configure section.
 Once everything is correct, select **Submit**.
-A few moments will pass and you will recieve a confirmation stating **New payload created**.
+A few moments will pass and you will receive a confirmation stating **New payload created**.
 Select **Done**.

 21. On the **Attack simulation training** page, you should still be viewing the **Payloads** tab.
 Scroll down through the list of payloads to the **Free gift offer** payload that you just created.
-Review the informmation.
+Review the information.
 Note that no **Compromised rate (%)** has been determined yet, since the payload hasn't been used in simulation.
 Once you're done, select the **Overview** tab.

 22. On the **Overview** tab of the **Attack simulation training** page, at the bottom of the **Recent Simulations** section, select **Launch a simulation**.
 This initiates the **Simulation** wizard.